dhairyaparikh00/Beginner-Frontend-Projects/README.md

 # Digital Clock

-Beginner frontend projects in HTML, CSS, JS.
+This is a simple digital clock frontend project built using HTML, CSS, and JavaScript.
+It displays the current time in a digital format, with hours, minutes, and seconds.